pzsette/SubscriptionsManager/report.md

 ## Used technologies

-Here below are listed all the technlogies and tools used to make this application.
+Here below are listed all the technologies and tools used to make this application.

 ### Development tools

 * **Operating Sistem**: macOS Catalina 10.15.7
 * **IDE**: Eclipse 4.7.0
-* **Programming language**: Java 13
+* **Programming language**: Java 11

 ### Version control